alex-apezera/FlowLab/README.md

 The EPM model supports the simulation of solid objects being introduced into a fluid, both with and without melting.
 An effective thermal-conductivity model is used for this purpose.

-The solid object may initially have the melting temperature.
+The solid object may initially have the melting temperature ($T_{\cold}$).
 It then undergoes the melting process under the influence of thermal conductivity.
+> **Note:** The EPM method assumes the existence of a "melting interval" where $T_{\{cold}}$ is lower than $T_{\{melt}}$ by a small amount (0.01°C by default).

 During the simulation, the state of each time step is saved at specified time intervals.
 This data is used to generate the simulation history.

 ## Visualization

 The entire calculation process is displayed on a single screen as parameter values, fields, and graphs.
 On compact devices such as an iPhone, scrolling is used.
 The simulation is controlled using a touch panel, a mouse, or a trackpad, as well as keyboard shortcuts.
+The interface is in English and is intuitive.

 The visualization screen contains the following areas: